keijiro/unity-midi-input/README.md

 #### static bool GetKeyUp ( noteNumber )

-Returns true during the frame the key was relesed.
+Returns true during the frame the key was released.

 #### static float GetKnob ( channel, filter )

-Provides the current value from the specified CC channel (CC#).
+Returns the current value of the specified CC channel.

 #### static int [] KonbChannels

-The CC channel list.
-It contains the channel numbers which has alraedy sent any data to the host.
+Provides the CC channel list.
+It contains the channel numbers which has alraedy sent data to the host.

 Filters for CC input
 --------------------